Rznx/validator/README.md

 Parameter | Type | Description
 ----- | ----- | -----
-message | string | The displayed error message onlyIf | function | A function that receives 2 parameters, the first one is the value of the equivalent key on the data object, the second is the whole data object, it should return a boolean value  that confirms if the required rule is applied
+message | string | The displayed error message customEmpty | any, array<any> | custom value or an array of values that should be considered "empty" onlyIf | function | A function that receives 2 parameters, the first one is the value of the equivalent key on the data object, the second is the whole data object, it should return a boolean value  that confirms if the required rule is applied

 ### strLength